Alderson: Mets running out of time to turn around season

 NEW YORK — Sandy Alderson all but said “tick, tick, tick.”

-Mets players are running out of time to turn around their season, and New York’s general manager takes the responsibility as the person in charge of assembling the roster.
+Mets players are running out of time to turn around their season, and New York’s general manager took the blame as the person in charge of assembling the roster.

 “When you’re scoring runs at the anemic rate that we have, something hasn’t worked.
 So from that standpoint, I take full responsibility for where we are,” he said Tuesday during a telephone news conference.
 “I’m not happy about it.
 But at the same time the job now is to figure out how to fix it and improve it.
 And that’s what we’re focused on over the next several weeks.”

-New York started 11-1 but began Tuesday 28-34 and fourth in the NL East, 7½ games behind first-place Washington.
-The injury-ravaged Mets are 28th in runs and 25th among the 30 teams in batting average at .230.
-The offense has been unable to support a pitching staff that is 15th in ERA at 4.03.
+New York started 11-1 but has fallen to 28-35 and fourth in the NL East, 8½ games behind first-place Atlanta.
+The injury-ravaged Mets entered Tuesday 28th in runs and 25th among the 30 teams in batting average at .230.
+The offense has been unable to support a pitching staff that was 15th in ERA at 4.03.

 As the All-Star Game next month and the July 31 trade deadline approach, Alderson would consider retooling if the record doesn’t improve.